DHRI-Curriculum/Text_Classification/sections/04-data.md

 df.head()
 ```

+The DataFrame's built-in method `head` will generate a table of the first five rows of the DataFrame:

 |       | label  | sentence
 | ---   | ---    | ---
 | **0** | news   | [The, Fulton, County, Grand, Jury, said, Frida...